Stay in Vienna

 Vienna has more layers than most European capitals.
 You walk over Roman ruins, through baroque squares, past Gründerzeit boulevards and the social housing of Red Vienna.
-Eight places where the history becomes visible.
+These layers aren’t tucked away in museums - they sit on top of each other in the streetscape, often just minutes apart.
+To understand Vienna you don’t need a history book, you need good shoes.
+Eight places where the history becomes visible, in chronological order, so you can walk them as a journey through time.

 1. Hoher Markt (Ancient Vindobona)